0xInuarashi/nvim-ai-router/README.md

 :AI <message>
 ```

-The response opens in a split buffer.
+The response is printed via `:messages`.

 ## Options